English Courses: Fall 2024

 3 Credit Hour(s)

 Fulfills core competency: Affective Awareness; Contextual Integration; Civic Responsibility; This course examines-representatively rather than exhaustively-the connections of various kinds between medicine and illness on one hand and literature and film on the other, with particular (but not exclusive) emphasis on the United States.
-The course acknowledges the prominent role the health sciences play at Daemen College and seeks to create a bridge between those programs and the Humanities so as to benefit both by emphasizing common ground and mutual dependency at a time when the division between C. P. Snow's two cultures is both more pronounced and less persuasive.
+The course acknowledges the prominent role the health sciences play at Daemen University and seeks to create a bridge between those programs and the Humanities so as to benefit both by emphasizing common ground and mutual dependency at a time when the division between C. P. Snow's two cultures is both more pronounced and less persuasive.
 The course will be part of the interdisciplinary Medical Humanities cluster.
 (UG)

 LIT 323: 18th Century English Literature